PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ### 3. Linux

 The instructions below use *Ubuntu* as an example.
-If you're on another distribution, Docker provides [installation instructions for several distributions](https://docs.docker.com/engine/install/); for Ubuntu specifically, follow the [Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) guide for your version.
+If you're on another distribution, Docker provides [installation instructions for several distributions](https://docs.docker.com/engine/install/).
+For Ubuntu specifically, we recommend following the [Install using the `apt` repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) section of the [Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) guide for your version.

 After installation, open a terminal and run: